 Come practice together with your sangha friends in the high desert!
 We are very happy to again offer this special opportunity for Insight Community of the Desert sangha members to come together for a weekend of deepening practice.
+Everyone welcome.

 The peace and beauty of the desert and Dhamma Dena offer a setting to support our growing practice as individuals and community.
 This silent weekend retreat will encourage us to unplug and come back into presence with ourselves and life, through the healing practices of insight meditation (vipassana) and lovingkindness (metta).